audit_warn - audit service warning script

 Hard and soft limits deal with the list of audit_binfile(7) and Audit Remote Server directories and the configured free space.
 When the currently active directory is filled beyond the configured free space, a “soft” limit is reached and the next directory in the list is tried.
 When the currently active directory space is exhausted a “hard” limit is reached and the next directory in the list is tried.

-See the pkg(7) man page (not an Oracle Solaris page) for guidance on resolving changes across release updates.
+See the pkg(7) man page for guidance on resolving changes across release updates.

 If the perzone audit policy is set or perzone is not set and the Audit Remote Server is enabled, the /etc/security/audit_warn script for the local zone is used for notifications from the local zone's instance of the audit service.
 If the perzone policy is not set and Audit Remote Server is not enabled in the local zone, all audit service errors are generated by the global zone's copy of /etc/security/audit_warn.